lborocs/22cob290-part2-team-07/design/Report/report.md

       Why is it designed in the way that it is (e.g., colour scheme, layout, navigation etc.)?
       How does it meet the requirements?  -->

-The GUI (graphical user interface) was designed to meet the clients at Make-It-All requirements.
+The GUI (graphical user interface) was designed to meet the clients.
-In this light, the system follows a yellow, grey and black colour scheme.
+In this light, the system prominently features the Make-It-All Brand colours.
 Furthermore, many interface design decisions have been made after conversations on the online forums.
 For example, the Kanban style of displaying tasks was a requirement set out by the client which influenced the way that the UI (user interface) was designed.
-The UI incorporates modern HCI (Human Computer Interaction) and is designed with usability in mind.
+The UI is designed with usability and accessibility in mind, with tools such as Google's Lighthouse auditing system used to ensure accessibility and reference of A11y^[<https://www.a11yproject.com/>] to ensure compatibility with assistive technologies as much as possible.

 Here are the guiding principles which were kept in consideration when completing the design of the system: